lrusso/LRussoWeb/HeadlessBrowser/README.md

 ## Building the JAR file:

-The JAR file is already included in this repository, but if you like to build your own JAR, you have two ways to do it:
+The JAR file is already included in this repository, but if you like to build your own JAR file, you have two ways to do it:

 ### Using the GitHub Action designed in this repository

 1. Click on `Actions`.
 2. Click on `Headless Browser`.
 3. Click on `Run workflow`.
-4. Click on `Run workflow` using the main branch.
+4. Click on `Run workflow` using the `main` branch.
 5. A JAR file will be generated and attached to that workflow as an artifact.

 ### Manually